GoPro lost while cliff-diving at Cultus Lake resurfaces 12 years later - Surrey Now-Leader

-Terry Brookes never thought he’d see his GoPro camera again after it fell into the water while he was cliff-jumping at Cultus Lake back in 2012.
+Terry Brookes never thought he’d see his GoPro camera again after he lost it cliff-jumping at Cultus Lake back in 2012.

 But the Go-Pro resurfaced this week courtesy of Aquatic Monkey, AKA Clay Helkenberg of Chilliwack.

-“I found a GoPro this week in cultus, it’s been lost since 2012.
-This footage is from 2012 so the people will have aged a bit, but does anyone recognize them?”
+“I found a GoPro this week in Cultus, it’s been lost since 2012.”

+He said the people would have aged in a decade-plus but asked if anyone recognized the faces.

 A few people did, including the owner Terry Brookes, and many people shared the post.